 The microblogging site Twitter allows users to offer real-time updates, photos, and news as it happens.
 There are an estimated 200 million registered users, of which 50 million are daily users, and 100 million are monthly users.
 There are about 1 billion tweets a week.
 SPUC uses Twitter as another avenue to spread the pro-life message and keep people up to date with what SPUC is doing.

 In the last few years a number of university pro-life societies have sprung up around the UK, which is a very good thing.
 Student societies bring likeminded prolifers together to shape and influence their university environment and bring the truth about human life to fellow students at a pivotal time in a person's life.
-The student societies have hosted conferences, street outreach sessions, talks by well known speakers, combated pro-abortion motions at their unions, and have fun and formed friendships along the way.
+SPUC helps students societies by providing expert speakers, providing pro-life leaflets and literature free of charge, providing advice on setting up a society and helping with any difficulties which might occur once established.
 SPUC is always keen to keep in touch with students and support them in any way we can.
-Below are just a few of the students societies around with websites, others don't have websites or blogs yet.
-Click on the image to take you to the website.

 Not all of us will want to go to university, but that doesn't stop us from being part of a pro-life group in our area.
 There will also be students at university who don't have a pro-life society to join.
 Naturally, we at SPUC, and students from established pro-life student societies, would like to help you start up a group.
 However, it is also possible to join your local SPUC branch, and become active in the pro-life movement that way.
 Local SPUC branches have also been very supportive in helping students with pro-life speakers and funding for the international youth conference.
 A branch of SPUC is a group of SPUC members working in unison with the society as a whole in its campaigns.
 It is the local organ of the society, raising awareness, raising funds and influencing the community through leafleting, letters to the local press and organising public events.
 Contact email@example.com to find your nearest branch, or for details about how to start a branch in your local area

 SPUC has a number of campaigns running that require people, especially young pro-life men and women, to come forward and take a leadership role in their area.
-We have the 9 million children campaign, the campaign to uphold real marriage, the Olympic torch campaign, action alerts regarding European legislative proposals and various letter writing and petition promotion about sex education, conscientious objection, and abortion advertising, to name a few.
 Go to the Campaigns page for details.